Welcome to today's edition of the Rush 24-7 podcast.

 I don't agree with that.

-I think it was true because I know his background was his mother was kind of a hippie.
+Because I know his background was his mother was kind of a hippie.

 She wasn't a churchgoer.

-That's all we say.
+That's all he's saying.

 He wasn't saying his mother wasn't spiritual.

-He was building around.
+He was building her.

-Man, oh man, everybody discombobulated out there.
+Man, oh man, everybody just combobulated out there.

-Howard Feynman says, oh no, I don't agree with that.
+Howard Feynman says, oh, no, I don't agree with that.

-I don't agree with Matthew.
+Matthews, I don't agree with that.

 Roger, you're full of crap.

-Why do you bring this up, Roger?
+Why are you bringing this up, Roger?

 Can you imagine what happened after this show was over?